📆 2025 Rescue Calendar - Only $10! Save reptiles with every purchase

 Leopard Gecko

+Meet Bonnie!
 Bonnie is a relaxed and quiet gecko and takes a while to warm up to people…but once you win her over, she is a sweetheart.
 Bonnie is more for someone who wants a “hang out” gecko that is less inclined to simply run off for exploration.
 Aka, a gecko who will watch TV with her person.
+Bonnie will need a minimum of a 40 gallon enclosure for adoption.

 Adoption fee: $45